 A Balance Sheet is an accounting report required by all companies registered at Companies House and is useful for self-employed to see how their business is performing.
-It allows you to see a snap shot of your business on a given date, normally month or year end.
+It allows you to see a snap shot of your business on a given date, normally month or year-end.
 It is also a useful tool for management to see the value of assets a business owns including equipment, bank balance and what it owes at any given time.
+We have included a balance sheet example and details.

 The report provides information that is useful when assessing the financial stability of a company.
 There are financial ratios that can be used to calculate the business’s financial position; these include liquidity ratios and gearing ratios.
 They are used by banks and suppliers to work out if the can offer a loan, overdraft or credit facility.